Skitus/user-api/README.md

 $ yarn
 ```

 ### Start the Development Server: Launch the project in development mode with Yarn.
-This will start the application on a local development server.
+This will start the application on a local development server (HERE AFTER RUN THIS COMMAND YOU WILL GET AN ERROR IT IS OK RUN JUST INSTRUCTION).
 ```bash
 yarn start:dev
 ```